FelixPriori/nodejs-express-training/README.md

 - Use [express-validator](https://express-validator.github.io/docs) to validate inputs on submit.
 - Improve UX by keeping the form data when submitting with an error instead of wiping the form

+### Error Handling

+- Add a 500.ejs file in the views folder
+- Use express.js's [error handling middleware](https://expressjs.com/en/guide/error-handling.html) to redirect users to the 500 page when reaching a the catch block.